Empire: Characteristics

 Empires were seen as expanding power and administration, and guaranteeing stability, security and legal order for their subjects.
 They tried to minimize ethnic and religious antagonism inside the empire.
 Some empires tended to impose their ideas, beliefs and cultural habits on the subject states to strengthen the imperial structure; others opted for multicultural and cosmopolitan policies.
 Anthony Pagden estimates that most of the early empires were multicultural and attempted to incorporate various groups into some larger cosmopolitan whole.
 The aristocracies that ruled empires were often more cosmopolitan and broad-minded than their nationalistic successors.
 Cultures generated by empires could have notable effects that outlasted the empire itself.

 In the mid-twentieth century, the word "empire" obtained a negative connotation, viewed as inherently immoral or illegitimate.
 Traditional or overt empire destroyed and discredited itself in the World Wars.
 The matters are worse in the German language where empire is "reich" and immediately associates with the Third Reich.
 For the first time in history, countries which proudly called themselves empires disappeared from the map.
 The postwar world came under the domination of two superpowers both of which proclaimed themselves to be enemies of empire.
 The West contained the imperialist East and the East and the South resisted the imperialist West.
 Imperialism became a cosmopolitan, multi-front battle cry wielding many diverse and distant peoples in fighting a common enemy.
 As former colonies came to make up the majority of states in the United Nations, "empire" lost all legitimacy in this major international forum.
 "Any state stupid enough to call itself an empire became subject automatically to UN resolutions on decolonisation."
-Most postwar histories of empires have been hostile, especially if the authors were promoting nationalism.